There’s was a lot of tough talk about returning to the office when the Pandemic was finally over.

 actively ignored,” Apple employees said.

-the last year proving that it can work.
+all of 2021 and 2022 proving that it can work.
 So, what is the way right way

 The flaw in polling about returning